liborty/TokenCrypt/README.md

 ### `impcrypt -[h][q][r][v] infile keyfile outdir`

-unpacks, decrypts and decompresses.
-It acts as the inverse operation for both `ncrpt` and `expcrypt`.
+unpacks, decrypts and decompresses directories created by `ncrpt` or archive files created by `expcrypt`.
+Both of its first two input arguments must be directories or both must be files.
 Its operations are carried out in exactly the reverse order.
-It reads from indir (or from a tar archive file) the encrypted files previously created by `ncrpt` or `expcrypt` and it also reads their associated keys from `keydir` (or from keys archive file).
-They are paired up by their filenames, so never rename an encrypted file, unless you rename its corresponding key file as well.
+It reads from indir (or from a tar archive file) the encrypted files.
+It also reads their associated keys from `keydir` (or from keys archive file).
+Individual files in input directories are paired up by their names, so never rename an encrypted file, unless you rename its corresponding key file as well.
 The root filenames in both directories must match.
 Within archive files produced by `expcrypt`, this issue does not arise.

 Following decryption, the relevant decompression method(s) are applied to each file, so that the original files are exactly reconstructed in `outdir`.